Court allows for claim to be brought after the applicant is out of time.

 In light of the circumstances, the application to proceed out of time was successful and Ms Colbourne was granted permission to bring a late claim under the Inheritance Act.
 This case highlights the importance of the limitation period, of acting promptly and of making your intentions clear should a possible challenge be in consideration.
 Read the full case here.

-If you think you may be eligible to make a claim against the estate of a loved one, you have concerns or would like to find out more, please contact Ashleigh Lavender or any of our inheritance dispute lawyers as soon as possible.
+If you think you may be eligible to make a claim against the estate of a loved one, you have concerns or would like to find out more, please contact any of our inheritance dispute lawyers as soon as possible.
 Acting fast could put you in the best position you can should a challenge need to be made.

 Please note that this briefing is designed to be informative, not advisory and represents our understanding of English law and practice as at the date indicated.
 We would always recommend that you should seek specific guidance on any particular legal issue.